QS World University

 UON ranked in the the world's top 100 for Nursing

-Sally has been a nurse academic for more than 20 years.
-Supported by more than 65 funded studies, and featured in more than 300 international publications, Sally has developed and sustained international inter-institutional partnerships.
-The results of her sustained research agenda has been influential on nursing education, mental healthcare policy and service delivery across the globe.
+Dean of Nursing and Head of School of Nursing and Midwifery Professor Sally Chan has been a global nurse educator and researcher for more than 20 years.
+She is passionate about combining research, education and practice.
+Supported by more than 65 funded studies, and featured in more than 300 international publications, Professor Chan has developed and sustained international inter-institutional partnerships.
+Her continuous, quality research has had a major influence on nursing education, mental healthcare policy and service delivery across the globe.

 Esteemed academic and longstanding registered nurse Associate Professor Jed Duff is also actively engaged in the national and international nursing profession.
 Associate Professor Duff was recently awarded a prestigious Australian-American Fulbright Scholarship which will allow him to work closely with the creators of the Iowa Model for Evidence Based Nursing Practice at the University of Iowa’s College of Nursing, observe the model’s use in various settings and apply this knowledge to optimise the model before introducing it into Australian nursing practice.